chrischang5/Sudoku-Explorer/README.md

 ### Installation

-1. Clone the application repository into any directory of your choosing by running using Git Bash
+1. Clone the GitHub repository into any directory of your choosing by running the following command in Git Bash.
 ```bash
   git clone https://github.com/chrischang5/Sudoku-Solver-GUI.git
 ```